Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Introduction

-First order methods~\cite{nesterov2004introductorynew} have enjoyed great success in solving large scale structured convex optimization problems arising in machine learning applications.
-Many of these methods (such as proximal gradient and its accelerated variants) are appealing for minimization of smooth functions and also problems of the composite form~\cite{nesterov2013gradient}, wherein they enjoy a convergence rate of $O(1/\sqrt{\epsilon})$ to obtain an $\epsilon$-accurate solution.
-These algorithms however, do not directly apply to the nonsmooth SVM problems (\eqref{l1-SVM},\eqref{group-SVM-intro},\eqref{Slope-intro}) discussed above.
-Nesterov's smoothing method~\cite{nesterov-smoothing} (which replaces the hinge-loss with a smooth approximation) can be used to obtain algorithms with a convergence rate of $O(1/{\epsilon})$---a method that we explore in Section~\ref{sec: FOM}.
+\paragraph{First order methods:} First order methods~\cite{nesterov2004introductorynew} have enjoyed great success in solving large scale structured convex optimization problems arising in machine learning applications.
+Many of these methods (such as proximal gradient and its accelerated variants) are appealing candidates for the minimization of smooth functions and also problems of the composite form~\cite{nesterov2013gradient}, wherein accelerated gradient methods enjoy a convergence rate of $O(1/\sqrt{\epsilon})$ to obtain an $\epsilon$-accurate solution.
+For the nonsmooth SVM problems (\eqref{l1-SVM},\eqref{group-SVM-intro},\eqref{Slope-intro}) discussed above, Nesterov's smoothing method~\cite{nesterov-smoothing} (which replaces the hinge-loss with a smooth approximation) can be used to obtain algorithms with a convergence rate of $O(1/{\epsilon})$---a method that we explore in Section~\ref{sec: FOM}.
 While this procedure (with additional heuristics based on~\cite{tibshirani2012strong}) lead to low accuracy solutions relatively fast; in our experience, the basic version of this algorithm takes a long time to obtain a solution with higher accuracy when $n$ and/or $p$ are large.
-Indeed a similar story applies to first order methods based on~\cite{becker2011templates} and~\cite{boyd2011distributed,admm} -- their run times increase as the problem sizes become large.
-Since a main purpose of this paper is to demonstrate the power of classical cutting plane techniques (e.g., column and constraint generation), we focus on deterministic algorithms, as opposed to stochastic algorithms\footnote{The cutting plane algorithms used here are deterministic methods and hence allows for a fair comparison.}.
-We have observed empirically that the L1-SVM problem can be solved quite efficiently with commercial LP solvers (e.g., Gurobi) for instances with $n\approx 100$ and $p \approx 10^4$.
-Curiously, this is faster than standard or existing implementations of first order methods (e.g., based on ADMM~\cite{admm} or Nesterov's smoothing method) to obtain solutions of a similar accuracy.
-However, these run times increase steeply when the problem sizes become large in $n$ and/or $p$, thereby necessitating new algorithmic approaches such as those proposed herein.
+Similarly, first order methods based on~\cite{becker2011templates} and~\cite{scs,admm} also experience increased run times as the problem sizes become large.